Join us on the Inca Trail to Machu Picchu

 - Enjoy a full-day guided tour of the Sacred Valley.
 Stop at the tour operator-supported women’s weaving co-op before visiting a local pottery-making community.
 Break for lunch at the tour operator-supported Parwa Community Restaurant in Huchuy Qosco.
 After lunch, opt to head out on a hike to the Ollantaytambo storehouses and look out over the ruins, or wander around the cobblestone streets and visit a local Chicheria (corn beer bar).

 - Accommodation – twin room in Hotel Inka Paradise.
+(Subject to change.
+We’ll confirm as soon as we know)

-Day 3: Inca Trail
+Day 3, Sat 22nd June: Inca Trail

 - The trek begins through beautiful scenery, with a variety of flora that changes with the seasons, passing several smaller ruin sites like Llactapata.